-A Financial Industry Regulatory Authority Panel has ruled that Wells Fargo Advisors (WFC) must pay investor Anthony J. Pryor $357K related to purportedly unsuitable housing and energy investments.
+A Financial Industry Regulatory Authority arbitration panel ruled that Wells Fargo Advisors (WFC) must pay investor Anthony J. Pryor $357K related to purportedly unsuitable housing and energy investments.
 In his securities fraud claim, Pryor alleged negligent misrepresentation, negligent supervision, breach of fiduciary, and other causes.
 Wells Fargo denies Pryor’s allegations.

 His advisor, Jeff Wilson, who was not named as a party in the securities case, has three customer disputes on his BrokerCheck record.
 One of the other claims that was settled for $250K also allegedly involving unsuitable investments.